pymeasure/leco-protocol/control_protocol.md

 #### Naming scheme

 Each Component must have an individual name, given by the user, the _Component name_.
-A Component name must be a series of bytes, without the ASCII character "." (byte value 46).
+A Component name must be a series of bytes, without the ASCII character "." (the byte value 46 is not permitted).
 Component names must be unique in a {ref}`Node <network-structure.md#node>`, i.e. among the Components (except other Coordinators) connected to a single Coordinator.
 A Coordinator itself must have the Component name `COORDINATOR` (ASCII encoded).